pu2clr/SI4735/examples/SI47XX_06_ESP32/README.md

 ### The main advantages of using this sketch are:

-* It is a easy way to check if your setup is working;
+* It is a easy way to check if your setup is working
-* You do not need to connect any display device to make your radio works;
+* You do not need to connect any display device to make your radio works
-* You do not need connect any push buttons or encoders to change volume and frequency;
+* You do not need connect any push buttons or encoders to change volume and frequency
 * The Arduino IDE is all you need to control the radio.